planetis-m/fuzz-experiments/tasks.md

 - [X] Correct size hint calculations and minor improvements (1.5h) 21/8
 - [X] See if hashing the seq and comparing with an old hash improves performance.
 (1.5h) 14/8,22/8 (faster but incorrect hash for 0-len seqs due to openarray, rejected.)
 - [X] Write mutators for tables.
 Not yet ready for v1.
 (1h) 22/8
+- [X] Bug: post-processor shouldn't run if there is a mutate function for an object.

 TODO
 ====